Welcome to Bermuda!

 Cycling

-Bicycles first arrived in the l9th century.
+Bermuda Bicycle Association.
+P O Box DV 192, Devonshire DV BX.
+Bicycles, all imported, first arrived in the l9th century.
 Despite humid weather and steep hills, this is a popular sport.
 Bring your own or rent one locally, one of the best ways to explore the Bermuda Railway Trail.
 In competitive cycling, there are numerous local adherents and races.
 Visitors are always welcome.
 Several Bermudians are in demand overseas as professionals.
-The leading local cyclist is Kris Hedges, who cycled for Bermuda at the 2002 Commonwealth Games.
+One local cyclist, Kris Hedges, cycled for Bermuda at the 2002 Commonwealth Games.

 Darts